-For those preferring Style X, this article will cast light on the benefits of thinking like a salesperson when it comes to safety.
-As a salesperson, you begin with the customer in mind — in this case, your workers.
+For those preferring Style X, this article will attempt to cast light on the benefits of thinking like a salesperson when it comes to safety.
+As a salesperson, you begin with the customer in mind - in this case, your workers.
 And when you value helping your customers more than helping yourself, your leadership potential expands by multiples.

 It’s about them.
 It’s not about you, the strange grouping of initials after your name or the travel miles you've logged over the last two quarters.
 It’s not about you.
 It’s about them.

 What’s that you say?
 You don’t think of yourself as a cross between Bob Vila and Willy Loman from Death of a Salesman?
 Well, few of us do.
 You are among friends.